mathofdynamic/AEO-Maker/README.md

 ```

 That's it!
 The application will:
-- ✅ Automatically start all required services
+- ✅ Automatically start all required services (Sitemap, Scraper, Screenshot)
-- ✅ Check service health
+- ✅ Check service health and wait for initialization
-- ✅ Launch the web interface
+- ✅ Launch the web interface at http://localhost:5001
-- ✅ Be ready to use immediately
+- ✅ Be ready to use immediately with cross-platform support

 ### **Manual Setup (Alternative)**